shish/eve-mlp/README.md

 eve-mlp once to have it generate ~/.config/eve-mlp.conf, and then edit that with a text editor (Presuming you're comfortable editing JSON by hand).

+Or you can use the GUI once to set your accounts up how you want, then use the CLI for launching~

 Shameless Plug
 --------------
 Send ISK to Shish Tukay if you want to encourage more work on this :)